Rajpratik71/sheepdog-wiki/Sheepfs.md

     Epoch Time           Version
     2012-05-14 15:45:38      1 [127.0.0.1:7000, 127.0.0.1:7001, 127.0.0.1:7002]

-   To attach the the volume named of 'test':
+   To attach the the volume named of 'test' (that needs to be already created):

     $ echo test > sheepfs_dir/vdi/mount